irina-stol/irina-stol.github.io/_posts/2020-09-24-clustering-power-demand.md

 This post will anayse electricity power demand across South Wales.
 The aim is to perform clustering on power data recordings at substations in order to see whether there are groups that have similar demand profiles and to see whether there are differences between seasons.
 This work was done as part of the 'Applications of Data Science and Statisitcal Modelling' module during my degree.

+Supporting R Markdown code for this post can be found [here](https://github.com/irina-stol/electricity-clustering-/blob/master/clustering-power-demand.Rmd).

 Data
 ----